git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 1. The text realm
 2. The graphical realm

-tmux lives in the graphical realm in which fixed-width fonts appear in a rectangular grid in a window, like in a terminal from the 1980s.
+tmux lives in the text realm in which fixed-width fonts appear in a rectangular grid in a window, like in a terminal from the 1980s.

 ![](images/info/server-with-laptop.png)